Real-Time and Embedded Systems

 - Use the forums - chances are you are not the only one with this question.

 - Contact us - any of us (e-mail addresses below).
 We won't be sitting on the phone 24/7, but most of us are electronically reachable most of the time.
-All e-mails will be answered - mostly surprisingly fast, but please keep in mind that this is a n-to-1 communication form and n is large.
+All e-mails and posts will be answered - mostly surprisingly fast.

 - Most importantly: if you feel that you are or might be getting into trouble then see us straight away.
 If you hit a wall, neither staring at it, nor ignoring it will make it go away -> you will need to become active and talk to somebody.
 Almost anything can be put back on track, if you give us a chance to suggest a solution in time.